tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Description ==

-A considerable number of WordPress vulnerabilities in plugins and themes have been disclosed every month.
-You can easily find them at [WPScan Vulnerability Database](https://wpvulndb.com/ "WPScan Vulnerability Database") and [Exploits Database](https://www.exploit-db.com/ "Exploits Database by Offensive Security").
-It means that we're always exposed to the threats of being exploited caused by those vulnerabilities.
+A considerable number of WordPress vulnerabilities in plugins and themes have been disclosed every month on a site like [WPScan Vulnerability Database](https://wpvulndb.com/ "WPScan Vulnerability Database") and [Exploits Database](https://www.exploit-db.com/ "Exploits Database by Offensive Security").
+It means that we're always exposed to the threats of being exploited caused by them.

-This plugin protects your site against such threats of attack against the back-end of your site such as login form, XML-RPC (login attempt) and admin area.
+This plugin guards your site against threats of attack to back-end of your site such as login form, XML-RPC (login attempt) and admin area.
 It also blocks undesired comment spam, trackback and pingback spam and any requests to public facing pages aka front-end from undesired countries.

 After several days of installation, you'll be supprised to find many malicious or undesirable accesses are blocked especially if you enable Zero-day Expoit Prevention.

 = Features =

 * **Immigration control:**
-  Access to the basic and important entrances into the back-end such as `wp-comments-post.php`, `xmlrpc.php`, `wp-login.php`, `wp-signup.php`, `wp-admin/admin.php`, `wp-admin/admin-ajax.php`, `wp-admin/admin-post.php` will be validated by means of a country code based on IP address.
+  Access to the basic and important entrances into back-end such as `wp-comments-post.php`, `xmlrpc.php`, `wp-login.php`, `wp-signup.php`, `wp-admin/admin.php`, `wp-admin/admin-ajax.php`, `wp-admin/admin-post.php` will be validated by means of a country code based on IP address.
 It allows you to configure either whitelist or blacklist to [specify the countires](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements "ISO 3166-1 alpha-2 - Wikipedia"), [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "Classless Inter-Domain Routing - Wikipedia") for a range of IP addresses and [AS number](https://en.wikipedia.org/wiki/Autonomous_system_(Internet) "Autonomous system (Internet) - Wikipedia") for a group of IP networks.

 * **Zero-day Exploit Prevention:**
-  Unlike other security plugins and firewalls based on attack patterns, the original feature "**W**ord**P**ress **Z**ero-day **E**xploit **P**revention" (WP-ZEP) is focused on vulnerability patterns.
+  Unlike other security firewalls based on attack patterns (vectors), the original feature "**W**ord**P**ress **Z**ero-day **E**xploit **P**revention" (WP-ZEP) is focused on patterns of vulnerability.
 It is simple but still smart and strong enough to block any malicious accesses to `wp-admin/*.php`, `plugins/*.php` and `themes/*.php` even from the permitted countries.
 It will protect your site against certain types of attack such as CSRF, LFI, SQLi, XSS and so on, **even if you have some vulnerable plugins and themes in your site**.

 * **Guard against login attempts:**
   In order to prevent hacking through the login form and XML-RPC by brute-force and the reverse-brute-force attacks, the number of login attempts will be limited per IP address even from the permitted countries.

 * **Minimize server load against brute-force attacks:**
-  You can configure this plugin as a [Must Use Plugins](https://codex.wordpress.org/Must_Use_Plugins "Must Use Plugins &laquo; WordPress Codex") which would be loaded prior to regular plugins and can massively [reduce the load on server](http://www.ipgeoblock.com/codex/validation-timing.html "Validation timing | IP Geo Block").
+  You can configure this plugin as a [Must Use Plugins](https://codex.wordpress.org/Must_Use_Plugins "Must Use Plugins &laquo; WordPress Codex") so that this plugin can be loaded prior to regular plugins.
+It can massively [reduce the load on server](http://www.ipgeoblock.com/codex/validation-timing.html "Validation timing | IP Geo Block").

 * **Prevent malicious down/uploading:**
-  A malicious request such as exposing `wp-config.php` and uploading undesired files via vulnerable plugins or themes can be blocked.
+  A malicious request such as exposing `wp-config.php` or uploading malwares via vulnerable plugins/themes can be blocked.

 * **Support of BuddyPress and bbPress:**
-  You can configure this plugin such that a registered user can login as the membership from anywhere, but a request such as a new user registration, lost password, creating a new topic, and subscribing comment is blocked by the country code.
+  You can configure this plugin so that a registered user can login as a membership from anywhere, while a request such as a new user registration, lost password, creating a new topic and subscribing comment can be blocked by country.
 It is suitable for [BuddyPress](https://wordpress.org/plugins/buddypress/ "BuddyPress &mdash; WordPress Plugins") and [bbPress](https://wordpress.org/plugins/bbpress/ "WordPress › bbPress « WordPress Plugins") to help reducing spams.

 * **Referrer suppressor for external links:**
   When you click an external hyperlink on admin screens, http referrer will be eliminated to hide a footprint of your site.